Norton SystemWorks: 2008 (11.0)

-Norton SystemWorks Premier also includes Norton Save & Restore 2.0 on top of Standard.
+The Premier Edition included Norton Save & Restore 2.0 on top of Standard.

 12.0 (2009)

-For the 2009 release, the model year was not used in marketing the product (in fact version number was printed on the box), but it appears in some Symantec sites.
-It is also the first Windows version of Norton SystemWorks that does not include Norton Utilities.
+For the 2009 release, the model year was not used in marketing the product.
+Instead, the version number (12.0) was printed on the box and used instead, though the model year appears on some Symantec sites.
+It is also the first Windows version of Norton SystemWorks that does not include Norton Utilities in any edition of the software.

 It runs on Windows XP SP2 or higher.

-Basic Edition includes Norton Disk Doctor, Norton UnErase Wizard (WinXP only), Norton Speed Disk, Norton Cleanup, Norton Startup Manager, Norton WinDoctor, Norton WipeInfo, Process Viewer, System Optimizer, CheckIt Diagnostics, One-Button Checkup, Performance Test (by PassMark software).
+The Basic Edition included Norton Disk Doctor, Norton UnErase Wizard (which only could run on Windows XP), Norton Speed Disk, Norton Cleanup, Norton Startup Manager, Norton WinDoctor, Norton WipeInfo, Process Viewer, System Optimizer, CheckIt Diagnostics, One-Button Checkup, and Performance Test by PassMark software.